Skip to content

 // main.ts — must be imported before bootstrap

-import '@toolbox-web/grid-angular/features/selection';
+import { GridSelectionDirective } from '@toolbox-web/grid-angular/features/selection';

 The @toolbox-web/grid-angular adapter provides directives that register all <tbw-*> elements with Angular’s template compiler — no CUSTOM_ELEMENTS_SCHEMA needed.
 Import the directive that matches the element used in your template: